krolek/PowerShell-Docs/reference/docs-conceptual/PowerShell-Scripting.md

 ```
 Get-Help Get-Service
 ```
 Most cmdlets emit objects which can be manipulated and then rendered into text for display.
 To fully understand the output of that cmdlet, pipe its output to the Get-Member cmdlet.
-For example, the following command displays information about the members of the object output by the Get-Service cmdlet.
+For example, the following command displays information about the members of the object that are output by the Get-Service cmdlet.

 ```
 Get-Service | Get-Member